NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Compare-Spectral-Signatures/compare-spectral-sigs.md

     # load required packages
     library(rhdf5)
     library(reshape2)
     library(terra)
     library(plyr)
     library(ggplot2)
     library(grDevices)

-    # set working directory, you can change this if desired
+    # set working directory, you can change the data path if desired

     wd <- "~/data/"
     setwd(wd)

 Download the reflectance tile, if you haven't already, using `neonUtilities::byTileAOP`:

     byTileAOP(dpID = 'DP3.30006.001',
               site = 'SJER',
               year = '2021',
               easting = 257500,
               northing = 4112500,
               savepath = wd)

 And then we can read in the hyperspectral hdf5 data.
 We will also collect a few other important pieces of information (band wavelengths and scaling factor) while we're at it.

     # define filepath to the hyperspectral dataset
     h5_file <- paste0(wd,"DP3.30006.001/neon-aop-products/2021/FullSite/D17/2021_SJER_5/L3/Spectrometer/Reflectance/NEON_D17_SJER_DP3_257000_4112000_reflectance.h5")

     # read in the wavelength information from the HDF5 file
     wavelengths <- h5read(h5_file,"/SJER/Reflectance/Metadata/Spectral_Data/Wavelength")

     # grab scale factor from the Reflectance attributes
     reflInfo <- h5readAttributes(h5_file,"/SJER/Reflectance/Reflectance_Data" )

     scaleFact <- reflInfo$Scale_Factor

 Now, we will read in the RGB image that we created in an earlier tutorial and plot it.

     # read in RGB image as a 'stack' rather than a plain 'raster'
     rgbStack <- rast(paste0(wd,"NEON_D17_SJER_DP3_257000_4112000_reflectance_2021_RGB.tif"))

     # plot as RGB image, with a linear stretch
     plotRGB(rgbStack,
             r=1,g=2,b=3, scale=300,
             stretch = "lin")